makrai/notes/chapuis20-SILICON-seq-lab-bench-spoken.md

   beats with an accuracy of 61.9% (MELDs ) and 67.9% (MELDe ) against 60.8% and
   65.2

-#### IEMOCAP database (IEMO) is a multimodal database of ten speakers.
-It
+#### IEMOCAP database (IEMO) is a multimodal database of ten speakers

 * dyadic sessions where actors perform improvisations or scripted scenarios
-* Emotion categories are: anger, happiness, sadness, neutral, excitement, frustration, fear, surprise, and other.
-There is
+* Emotion categories are: anger, happiness, sadness, neutral, excitement, frustration, fear, surprise, and other
 * no official split on this dataset
 * a bi-LSTMs model (Zhang+ 2019b) and achieves 35.1%, with text only